Burial Insurance Topics

 Proper estate planning first and foremost includes a legal document, known as a will, that ensures that your wishes regarding your assets are carried out after you die.
 In addition to distributing your property, a will can also declare guardians for your children.
 Should you die without a will, referred to as inestate, your assets will be distributed among your relatives by the state court regardless of your requests.

 The power of attorney entrusts someone with the authority to manage your financial affairs.
-The person you bestow the power of attorney on is your agent.
-An agent can be assigned while you are living to manage your finances even if you are not incapacitated.
+The person you bestow the power of attorney on is your licensed sales agent.
+An licensed sales agent can be assigned while you are living to manage your finances even if you are not incapacitated.
 For example, you can give the power of attorney to a spouse so he or she can manage your finances while you are out of town.
-However, an agent must be given durable power of attorney in order to have any power over your finances when you die or should you become incapacitated.
+However, an licensed sales agent must be given durable power of attorney in order to have any power over your finances when you die or should you become incapacitated.

 In addition to a will and bestowing the power of attorney, estate planning also includes declaring a health care proxy.
 A health care proxy gives someone the authority to make medical decisions on your behalf should you be incapable of doing so.